-On Thursday, March 30, the William and Mary Confucius Institute invited Professor Barry Naughton, the Sokwanlok Chair of Chinese International Affairs at the University of California San Diego, to give a lecture on the relationship between the Chinese government and the economy.
+On Thursday, March 30, the William & Mary Confucius Institute invited Professor Barry Naughton, the Sokwanlok Chair of Chinese International Affairs at the University of California San Diego, to give a lecture on the relationship between the Chinese government and the economy.
 Professor Naughton is recognized as a worldwide authority on the Chinese economy, with an emphasis on China’s transition to a market economy.
 At his well-attended lecture, he posed and sought to answer a simple question: Is China socialist?

 Professor Naughton began by discussing what socialism was in pre-economic reform China.
 While socialism under Mao Zedong was in many ways focused on the redistribution of wealth, it was also a vehicle to create a better society.
 For example, Chinese socialism stresses twelve characteristics that all people should possess: prosperity, democracy, civilization, harmony, independence, equality, fairness, law and order, patriotism, dedication, honesty, and friendliness.